William Thomas Freemantle: Selling the Collections

 Lord Brotherton’s personal librarian John Alexander Symington was in charge of much of Freemantle’s inventory, which he gained full access to after becoming Keeper of the Collection at the University Library.
-During Symington’s employment, he illicitly sold a large proportion of Mendelsson materials from the collection to the Library of Congress for personal profit.
+During Symington’s employment, he illicitly sold a large proportion of Mendelssohn materials from the collection to the Library of Congress for personal profit.
 This included the only copy of Freemantle’s unpublished ‘Mendelssohn Biography’, along with a sizeable collection of correspondence between Freemantle and the Mendelssohn family and an autograph copy of Mendelssohn’s Mid-Summers Night Dream.
 The sold collection still resides in the Library of Congress.
 If it was not for this dispersion, Brotherton Library would be one of the leading global institutions for Mendelssohn resources.

 The Sheffield Corporation

 A founding member of The Sheffield Corporation, he remained on the committee from its creation in 1911 to 1926.
 Giving two lectures during his time there the first ‘The Call of Templeborough’ on 12 November 1912 and the second ‘Elizabeth Eleanor Siddal (Mrs. D.G Rossetti)’ on 11 February 1913.